TomasCumlin/clinical_genomics/README.md

 # clinical_genomics

+Functioning nextclade files:

+For Linux:
   nc_code_bash.sh is to be used as plugin in Geneious

-nc_code_bash.sh runs np_code_update.sh

-np_code_update.sh is where all the Nextclade commands are located.
+  nc_code_bash.sh runs np_code_update.sh, which is where all nextclade commands are located.

+For Windows:
+  nextclade_windows.bat

+Old files, not to be used:
-nc_code.sh is an older version of np_code_update.sh that's not in use.
+  nc_code.sh (older version of np_code_update.sh)

-nextclade_winodws.ps1 is meant to be run on Windows powershell.
+  nextclade_winodws.ps1 (for Windows powershell)

+  Updated 2022-08-18